 Alternatives to Renewing Stop Payments

 There are several alternatives to repeatedly renewing stop-payment orders.
 One option is to resolve the underlying dispute directly with the payee.
 Negotiating a refund or a corrected invoice can eliminate the need for a stop payment.
 Another option is to close the affected checking account and open a new one.
-This stops any checks that were issued before from being cashed.
-But this step has bigger problems and inconveniences, like updating direct deposits and automatic payments.
+This prevents any checks issued before from being cashed.
+But this step has bigger problems and inconveniences, such as updating direct deposit and automatic payment information.

 For electronic payments, blocking the merchant through the payment platform, disputing charges via the card issuer, or filing an unauthorized transaction claim may be effective without repeated bank stop fees.
 In cases of confirmed fraud, banks often have special procedures and may waive stop-payment fees or provide quicker, more comprehensive remedies.
 Always weigh the administrative cost, time, and potential risks of each alternative before deciding.